-The College of Media and Entertainment,in conjunction with the School of Music and several other campus partners, hosted the event, which kicked off June 24 and ended June 27.
-It drew 175 music educators — secondary and post-secondary — from across the country to attend four days of intensive learning, demonstrations and networking.
+The College of Media and Entertainment, in conjunction with the School of Music and several other campus partners, hosted the June 24-27 event.
+It drew 175 secondary and post-secondary music educators from across the country to enjoy four days of intensive learning, demonstrations and networking.

-Odie Blackmon, coordinator of MTSU’s Commercial Songwriting Program in the Department of Recording Industry, oversaw this year’s conferenceand described hosting it as a “campus effort” where academic colleges pitched in with help ranging from hosting tours and moderating panels to printing signs and providing coffee.
+Odie Blackmon, coordinator of MTSU’s Commercial Songwriting Program in the Department of Recording Industry, oversaw this year’s conference and described hosting it as a “campus effort,” where colleges pitched in with help from hosting tours and moderating panels to printing signs and providing coffee.

 Topics ranged from bridging classical and pop in music theory courses to using technology in composing and producing music to incorporating rap, Broadway, rockabilly, hip-hop, heavy metal and world music into classes for all ages.

-“Roughly 25 percent of attendees are from high schools,” said Blackmon, who also is a producer, publisher, songwriter and Grammy nominee.
-He said the APME conference was “a great opportunity to recruit” people to come to MTSU as well as expose attendees to a host of talented workshop presenters.
+“Roughly 25 percent of (the conference) attendees are from high schools,” said Blackmon, who also is a producer, publisher, songwriter and Grammy nominee.
+He added that the APME conference was “a great opportunity to recruit” potential students and faculty for MTSU as well as share a host of talented workshop presenters with attendees.

 Each day included an array of education sessions with titles like “The Ch33rios: Songwriting with Middle School Modern Bands,” “Hip-Hop Music in Elementary School?
 Exploring DJ Culture and the Artwork of Jean-Michel Basquiat” and “Hammer of the Gods: Capturing the Style of Led Zeppelin in Performance and Life.”

 Sessions enlightened presenters as well as the attendees.